trpc-group/trpc-cpp/docs/en/prometheus_metrics.md

 # Export metrics data

-In tRPC-Cpp, Prometheus is only responsible for collecting metrics data and does not provide the functionality to actively push metrics data.
+In tRPC-Cpp framework, Prometheus is only responsible for collecting metrics data and does not provide the functionality to actively push metrics data.
 However, the framework provides external interfaces to directly access the collected prometheus data.
 Additionally, if the service has enabled the admin feature, metrics data can also be obtained by accessing the admin interface.

 ## Retrieve by interface